ishuar/zero-to-hero-devops-roadmap/linux/day-5/package-management.md

 $ dpkg -i file.deb 		## [Debian and derivative]
 ```

-2. Upgrading a package from a compiled file
+2. Upgrading a package from a compiled file.

 It will only upgrade an installed package manually when it is not available in the central repositories.